-The study was guided by pragmatic philosophy and employed a mixed research approach under convergent research design where both quantitative and qualitative data were collected simultaneous from respondents.
-The underlying Philosophy effectively addresses the research problem by giving direction on how the data should be gathered, analyzed and used focusing on practical outcomes (Dube et al., 2024).
+The study was guided by pragmatic philosophy and employed a mixed research approach under a convergent research design where both quantitative and qualitative data were collected simultaneously from respondents.
+The underlying Philosophy effectively addresses the research problem by giving direction on how the data should be gathered, analysed and used, focusing on practical outcomes (Dube et al., 2024).
 The target population under study included 30 Ward secondary schools, 150 trained teachers and 30,506 students from Morogoro Municipality.
 As defined by Willie (2024), Population is a total set of individuals or entities that the study intends to examine.
-Thus, the population for this study comprised of individuals relating to the research focus, from which a sample was drawn.
+Thus, the population for this study comprised individuals relating to the research focus, from which a sample was drawn.

 The use of a sufficiently large sample size is essential for obtaining accurate and reliable research findings (Lakens, 2022).
 Hasan and Kumar (2024) explained that it is adequate to take 10% to 30% of total population for a large and a small population respectively, thus this study used 30% of trained teachers, whereas 80 students were selected for focus group discussion basing on the findings of the study by Hennink and Kaiser (2022) on sample size saturation who suggested that saturation can be achieved in a narrow range of interviews (9–17) or focus group discussions (4–8), particularly in studies with relatively homogenous study populations and narrowly defined objectives.
 The study employed both probability and non-probability sampling techniques to select respondents.
 Stratified and simple random sampling techniques were used to select schools and students, while trained teachers were purposively selected.